Salehuddin Ahmed (economist): Career

 Ahmed joined the University of Dhaka as a lecturer and later joined the Civil Service of Pakistan.
 He was appointed the Assistant Commissioner of Dhaka District.
 He served as the executive magistrate of Pirojpur District.
 He worked at the National Foundation for Research on Human Resource Development which merged with Bangladesh Institute of Development Studies later.
 He worked at the Centre on Integrated Rural Development for Asia and the Pacific.

 Ahmed is a former Director General of Bangladesh Academy for Rural Development from 1993 to 1995.
 Ahmed was the Director General of the NGO Affairs Bureau at the Prime Minister's Office.

 Ahmed was the Managing Director of Palli Karma Sahayak Foundation from 1996 to 2005.
 In 1998, he joined BRAC as Deputy Executive Director.

 Ahmed was the ninth governor of Bangladesh Bank.
 After the retirement of Fakhruddin Ahmed, he took the responsibility of Bangladesh Bank on 1 May 2005 and he took rest from his duty on 31 April 2009.
 As a Fulbright Scholar, he taught at Marlboro College in the State of Vermont in the United States for a year.
 In 2006, he received the Distinguished Alumni Award back from McMaster University.

 From 2009, Ahmed taught at North South University and the University of Dhaka.
 He was a professor of business at North South University from 2010 to 2014 and then joined BRAC University.
 He is a trustee of Gono University.

 In 2020, Ahmed was appointed an independent director of ASA International.
 He is one of the founders of the Centre for Advanced Research and Social Action, non-profit.
 He is a member of the general committee of the NGO Forum.
-He is an independent director of GrameenPhone.
+He was an independent director of GrameenPhone.
 He is an advisor to Southeast University Journal of Arts and Social Sciences of Southeast University.